amatherne/deadmouth/index.md

   - image: "/uploads/2021/07/19/deadmouth-monster-cover-art.png"
     title: 'The Team:'
-    text: "After debuting a few tracks, Deadmouth caught the attention of Brendan Williams  and Mike Kalajin (The Devil Wears Prada, Emmure, Drug Church) and began working on what is already turning out to be a fun next level feel for the band.
+    text: "After debuting a few tracks, Deadmouth caught the attention of Brendan Williams  and Mike Kalajian (The Devil Wears Prada, Emmure, Drug Church) and began working on what is already turning out to be a fun next level feel for the band.
 Monster and Same Pain being the first two tracks with the new team of producers has been a very motivating start to what feels like a solid artistic